kunxin-chor/tgc7-flask-file-upload/README.md

 ## Create .gitignore file so that our .env file is not pushed to the github repoistory
 Add `.env` to the `.gitignore` file.

+## Use the Cloudinary upload widget

+Documentation for the widget: https://cloudinary.com/documentation/upload_widget